leoncuhk/awesome-quant-ai/README.md

 - [Econometric Analysis](https://amzn.to/421gNre) by William Greene - A fundamental textbook on econometric methods.
 - [Wavelet Methods for Time Series Analysis](https://amzn.to/3Sap8p3) by Donald Percival and Andrew Walden - Utilizes wavelet analysis for financial time series.
 - [The Elements of Statistical Learning](https://amzn.to/47v3Y9M) by Hastie, Tibshirani, and Friedman - A comprehensive overview of statistical learning theory and its applications.
+- [Applied Econometric Time Series](https://a.co/d/6QezCpN) by Walter Enders - demonstrates modern techniques for developing models capable of forecasting, interpreting, and testing hypotheses concerning economic data.
+- [Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control](https://a.co/d/iueGzGt) by Steven L. Brunton and J. Nathan Kutz - Focuses on the application of machine learning in scientific and engineering contexts.
+- [Big Data and Machine Learning in Quantitative Investment](https://a.co/d/2yYcZlc) by Tony Guida - Explores the role of big data and machine learning in quantitative investment.
+- [Big Data Science in Finance](https://a.co/d/6CSzdng) by Irene Aldridge and Marco Avellaneda - Provides insights into the application of big data science in the financial industry.
+- [Machine Learning and Data Sciences for Financial Markets: A Guide to Contemporary Practices](https://a.co/d/cjyetTU) by Agostino Capponi and Charles-Albert Lehalle - A comprehensive guide to contemporary practices in machine learning and data sciences for financial markets.
+- [Machine Learning in Finance: From Theory to Practice](https://a.co/d/2qmNycY) by Matthew F. Dixon, Igor Halperin, and Paul Bilokon - Covers the theory and practice of applying machine learning in finance.
+- [Machine Learning For Financial Engineering](https://a.co/d/h5HNAJn) by László Györfi, György Ottucsák - Focuses on the application of machine learning techniques in financial engineering.

 ### Mathematical Optimization and Stochastic Calculus